 A total of four in-person meetings and one conference call were held with the SRC during the study.
 In addition, a streetscaping and art meeting was held in December 2018 which was not an official SRC Meeting, but did have several members of the SRC in attendance.

-Meeting minutes, sign-in sheets, and handouts from the SRC Meetings are included in Appendix A. The SRC included participation from the following agencies and individuals:
+The SRC included participation from the following agencies and individuals: